Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 What are the best ways to treat melasma during pregnancy?

-Can I use SPF tinted moisturizer while pregnant?
+Can I use tinted moisturizer with SPF while pregnant?

 How Do We Score Products for Pregnancy Safety?